 What career can you have?

 The Communication Design pathway equips graduates with the practical skills, intellectual attitude and lifelong learning abilities that are essential for a successful career in a rapidly evolving field.
 Graduates can expect to take up positions in branding and design studios, with publishers, and information design studios.
 Many of our graduates develop their own businesses, or take up managerial roles in creative firms.
-Employers of past graduates of the Department include Apple, Monotype, Microsoft Typography, Victoria & Albert Museum, Oxford University Press, Financial Times and Nokia.
+Previous employers have included Apple, Financial Times, Microsoft Typography, Monotype, Nokia, Oxford University Press and the Victoria & Albert Museum.